A daughter reflects on her father, Maurice Edmond Müller: An interview with Janine Aebi-Müller

 What was it like growing up as the daughter of the world-renowned surgeon, Professor Maurice Edmond Müller?
 And how was he as a father?

 Our father was a great person who touched many lives with his way of being, of living, of thinking, and of working, and who shaped us and captivated us again and again.
-If I had to describe him as a daughter, I will say this: unpretentiousness and modesty with a big heart for human beings.
+Describing him as a daughter, I will say this: unpretentiousness and modesty with a big heart for human beings.

 Loving, giving, and helping people was his life.
 And he lived with an iron discipline.
 Thinking about what was appropriate and right, he put it into rules and then strictly adhered to them.